 This type of RRO is made where the person is convicted, but before moving to sentence, the court releases the offender upon entering into RRO for a specified period.
-This power is contained in section 20(1)(a) of the Crimes Act 1914 (Cth) and is similar to a conditional release order with conviction under NSW law.
+This power is contained in section 20(1)(a) of the Act and is similar to a conditional release order with conviction under NSW law.

-This type of RRO has the same conditions as a RRO without conviction, however the term of the good behaviour period can be up to 5 years and the court can impose a fine.
+This type of RRO has the same conditions as a RRO without conviction, but the term of the good behaviour period can be up to 5 years and the court can impose a fine.

 Imprisonment with immediate release on RRO

 This type of RRO is ordered when a federal offender is sentenced to imprisonment, but the court suspends the imposition of the sentence of imprisonment and instead directs that the offender be released immediately, upon entering a RRO for a specified period.
 The power is contained in section 20(1)(b) of the Act and is similar to the now non-existent power to suspend a prison sentence under NSW law.

 This type of RRO is ordered when a federal offender is sentenced to a term of imprisonment and, after having served a specified period of that term or paying a required security, is then released on an RRO for the remainder of that term.
 That power is contained in section 20(1)(b) of the Act.